AGN jet feedback on a moving mesh: gentle cluster heating by weak shocks and lobe disruption: Results

-Finally, when considering the $PdV$ work, apart from the high power jet run, in which the cumulative $PdV$ remains flat after the jet switches off, there is a decrease in the cumulative $PdV$, suggesting that work is done on the jet lobes.
-From the lower panels, we see that for all jet powers, the peak lobe volume and masses are not reached until after the jet switches off.
-In the case of the volume this occurs between a few to $\sim 15$~Myr after the jet action halts, while the peak in lobe mass occurs later with the exact times depending on the jet power.
-The peaks occur earlier for low power jets and the subsequent declines appear steeper when compared to the higher power runs.
-The fact that the lobes continue to entrain material and gain mass even after their volumes begin to decrease suggests that the lobe material is being compressed, which naturally results in the decrease in cumulative $PdV$ losses.
-The effect of such compressive action is particularly evident at around $\sim 40$~Myr, where the lobe thermal energy content shows a distinct {\it bump} and a corresponding dip in the $PdV$ losses, especially in the low and fiducial jet runs, and is the result of the in-falling substructure discussed in Section~\ref{sec:lobe_dynamics} impacting the bottom lobe.
-However, compression is not the only mechanism that can effect our $PdV$ estimate, as any process that changes either the lobe pressure or volume can change our calculation.
-Once the lobes begin to lose significant amounts of mass, the corresponding volume of the lost material will also impact our estimates of $PdV$ losses and as such, we suggest that these estimates begin to break down more the further the system evolves beyond the mass peak.
+Finally, while the cumulative $PdV$ remains flat after the high power jets switch off, it decreases for lower power jets, suggesting that work is done on the jet lobes.
+From the lower panels, peak lobe volumes occur between a few to $\sim 15$~Myr after the jet action halts, while peak lobe masses occur later.
+These peaks occur earlier for lower power jets and the subsequent declines appear steeper when compared to the higher power jets.
+Continued entrainment and hence gain in mass even after lobe volumes begin to decrease suggests that the lobes are compressed, leading to the decrease in cumulative $PdV$ losses.
+The effect is particularly evident around $\sim 40$~Myr, where lobe thermal energy shows a distinct {\it bump} and corresponding dip in $PdV$ losses.
+This is due to the in-falling substructure (see Section~\ref{sec:lobe_dynamics}) impacting the bottom lobe.
+However, compression is not the only mechanism that can effect our $PdV$ estimate.
+Once lobes begin to lose significant amounts of mass, the corresponding volume of the lost material will also impact our $dV$ estimates and as such, we suggest that ours estimates begin to break down as the system evolves beyond the mass peak.